 But my shortcut method is to scramble some eggs, stir in grated cheese and diced ham, and then pour the mixture into individual ramekins or muffin cups and bake until golden and puffy.

 Then simply pop the scrambled egg rounds out of the pan and plop them onto your carb of choice, which in my case, happens to be a biscuit.

 Pictured are my homemade Whole Wheat Coconut Oil Biscuits, but just as often as not, I bake up a tube of refrigerated buttermilk biscuits (my go-to being the Immaculate Baking Co. brand, since it has all-natural ingredients).

 Voilà!
-Instant homemade breakfast sandwiches.
+Instant homemade Freezer Breakfast Sandwiches.

 Freezing and Reheating